Nozbe/NoOffice.org/_book/async.md

 > All this aggravation ain't satisfactionin' me"
 > - Elvis Presley[^1]

 Even "The King" knew, that to get more done, we need to talk less.
-From my 13+ years of experience leading an all-remote team, I believe the number 1 skill that we coined in that time is learning to work asynchronously.
+From my 13+ years of experience leading an all-remote team, I believe the number one skill that we coined in that time is learning to work asynchronously.

 ## Why not in sync?
 What is *asynchronous work*?